bytebase/bytebase/docs/fe-style-guide.md

 ## Component local state pattern

-We recommend to use a "local state" pattern when writing components mutates its properties or providing a `v-model` property.
+We recommend using a "local state" pattern when components mutate their properties or provide a `v-model` property.
 This also helps us to avoid complaints from [vue/no-mutating-props](https://eslint.vuejs.org/rules/no-mutating-props.html).

 See [BBSwitch](https://github.com/bytebase/bytebase/blob/main/frontend/src/bbkit/BBSwitch.vue) as an example of this pattern.